The Gardens Trust offers a grant scheme for volunteer projects supporting historic designed landscapes.

 Garden Trust Community Grant Application form 2024

-We will let applicants know whether they have been successful in mid-November.
+The deadline is usually in October and applicants will know whether they have been successful in mid-November.

 The Gardens Trust community grant is made possible by a generous donation from the Gentian Trust, established by Peter and Rosy Gent, who are members of the Gardens Trust.
 They are keen gardeners and garden visitors, and with this grant they are “hoping to plant acorns which will become oaks”.
 We thank the Gents wholeheartedly for their enthusiastic response to the GT’s work around historic designed landscapes, and are excited to see the difference it will make to volunteer projects.